ThulasiPriyaS/ExamGUARD-Exam-Integrity-System/README.md

-# NEET Question Encryptor
+# Exam Question Encryptor

 ## Overview

-The NEET Question Encryptor is a blockchain-based project designed to securely encrypt NEET exam questions.
+The Exam Question Encryptor is a blockchain-based project designed to securely encrypt exam questions.
 The system allows multiple teachers to input exam questions through a web interface, which are then encrypted and stored using blockchain technology.
 This project ensures that the questions remain confidential and tamper-proof.

 ## Project Structure

 ## Features

-- **Question Input:** Teachers can input NEET exam questions through a web interface.
+- **Question Input:** Teachers can input exam questions through a web interface.
 - **Encryption:** Questions are encrypted using a specified encryption method.
 - **Blockchain Integration:** Encrypted questions are stored on a blockchain for secure and tamper-proof storage.